Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 ## What do the first few minutes of Eternal Descent look like?:
 1. The player launches the game from Steam.
-2. A "Logan_Core" credit splashscreen appears with an epilepsy warning followed by a "Created in Godot" splashscreen.
+2. A few splashscreens are presented to the player: "Epilepsy warning", "Logan_Core credit", "Created in Godot".
 (Can be skipped to get into menu faster)
 3. Fade transition into main menu.
 4. Menu Buttons available to the player:
 	- [Play](./#play)